bibendi/dip/README.md

 If nearby places `dip.override.yml` file it would be merged into the main config.

 Below is an example of a real config.
-`list via comma
-dip.yml` reference will be written soon.
+`dip.yml` reference will be written soon.
 Also, you can check out examples in the top.

 ```yml